ioos/glider-dac/README.md

 Once this is in place, optionally create a folder where you wish to sync data as a bind mount for docker and then in the `.env` file, set the `DATA_VOLUME` environment variable to match this location.
+If using a bind mount, ensure that the corresponding directories for the submission and served ERDDAP data exist with the filesystem hierarchy.
+By default in the configuration, these are `submission` and `data/priv_erddap` by default.
+Assuming a `DATA_VOLUME` set to `/data/`, issuing the following command in shell will create the necessary directories: `mkdir -p /data/submission /data/data/priv_erddap`.
 The default compose setup comes with a named Docker volume, so it is also an option to copy directly to this mount using `docker cp` or moving the files to the volume location reported by `docker volume inspect gliderdac_data_volume`.

 Then, run the `aws s3 sync` command to fetch the data, with `s3://ioosngdac/submission/` as the source directory.